aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

     -   If the `dest_slot` connector is no longer needed, run the following command to remove it:

         ```
         SELECT pg_drop_replication_slot('dest_slot');
         ```

-4. In both cases, after the next PostgreSQL checkpoint, the disk space that the WAL logs have reserved for the `dest_subscription` connector should be freed up.
+1. In both cases, after the next PostgreSQL checkpoint, the disk space that the WAL logs have reserved for the `dest_subscription` connector should be freed up.

     :::note
-    The checkpoint occurs only when
+    The checkpoint occurs only when:

-    :   -   an hour has elapsed (we use a `checkpoint_timeout` value of 3600 seconds), or
+    -   an hour has elapsed (we use a `checkpoint_timeout` value of 3600 seconds), or
     -   5% of disk write operations is reached (the `max_wal_size` value is set to 5% of the instance storage).
     :::

 For further information about WAL and checkpoints, read the [PostgreSQL